ashenBlade/postgres-dev-helper/README.md

 ![Syntax example](./img/pgconf_syntax.png)

 This syntax must be enabled for `postgresql[.auto].conf` files, but you can specify it using 'Change Language Mode' -> 'PostgreSQL configuration'

+## Configuration

+Extension has configuration file - `.vscode/pgsql_hacker_helper.json`.
+Main purpose is to allow to define container elements custom types, i.e. when you are developing a contrib.

+It allows adding information about:

+- Custom array types (with dynamic length evaluation using provided expressions)
+- Pointer types in `List *`, which are not Node-derived
+- HashTable entry types for both `HTAB` and `simplehash`
+- Custom `typedefs.list` files for formatter

+Also there is VS Code settings with generic behavior customization.

+For more info check [configuration file documentation](./docs/configuration.md).

+## Documentation

+Documentation is available locally in [`docs` directory](./docs/).

+Also, there is [Read the docs](https://ashenBlade.github.io/postgres-dev-helper) site with:

+- PostgreSQL and VS Code setup
+- Useful development scripts
+- Configuration file usage example
+- Usage examples, i.e. contrib development example

 ## Compatibility